Cosmochemistry Group

 SEMARKONA

-One technique used heavily by the Cosmochemistry Group is cathodoluminescence, looking at the meteorite section under the microscope as it is bombarded with electrons (“cathode rays”).
-The mineralogy and the trace and minor element chemistry affect the cathodoluminescence of the grains, so one is “seeing” composition and mineralogy, as well as structure.
+One technique used heavily in our studies is cathodo-luminescence, looking at the meteorite section under the microscope as it is bombarded with electrons (cathode rays).
+The mineralogy and the trace and minor element chemistry affect the cathodolumin-escence of the grains, so one is effectively seeing composition and mineralogy, as well as structure.
 The images are also very beautiful.

 Cathodoluminescence view of the Semarkona meteorite (about one centimeter across) showing various components.